marianpekar/Cardamom.js/docs/index.md

 The goal was to provide intuitive, easy to use library with well-documented API so as simple and readable source code.
 On this page you can read out what all you can do with Cardamom.js.

-Library is divided into six sections and here the chapters after 'Instalation' follow them.
+Library is divided into six sections and here the chapters after 'Instalation' cover them.
 They are:

 * Construction
 * Manipulation